Artsy Craftsy Mom

 Tales of Historic Delhi.
 Written by Premola Ghose (Young Zubaan and Amber books)

-Delhi has been many cities throughout its illustrious history, often built on top of the earlier one.
+Delhi has been many cities throughout its illustrious history, often built on top of the earlier ones.
 This is a lucidly written book for the middle grader, to understand the history that they might be learning at school.

 18-51KJDLQQwSL